 June to November is the cooler season, but also brings the best whale shark encounters.
 From December to May divers are more likely to encounter schools of hammerhead sharks and mobula rays.
 Challenging conditions mean these trips are only suitable for more experienced divers.

 Depart the UK for Ecuador, arriving later the same evening.
-Overnight in a local hotel before continuiing your journey.
+Overnight in a local hotel before continuing your journey.

-Day2: Fly to the Galapagos and join your liveaboard
+Day2: Fly to the Galapagos & join your liveaboard

 Set sail on your Galapagos liveaboard, making one check dive this afternoon.

 Make your way north-west through the Galapagos Islands, taking in some of the wonderful diving and dramatic volcanic scenery on route.
 Make an overnight crossing for the Wolf & Darwin Islands.

 Days4-7: Dive the Wolf & Darwin Islands

 Considered the pinnacle of any Galapagos liveaboard, up to four dives a day are offered to allow you time to immerse yourselves in these incredible dive sites.
 A magnet for marine life, these small rocky outcrops are known for regular sightings of hammerheads, whale sharks, eagle rays, sea lions, Galapagos sharks silky sharks and more.